On an Information and Control Architecture for Future Electric Energy Systems: New Loops in Future Distribution Systems

 \subsubsection{Coordination of EV Charging and Discharging}

 A large-scale deployment of EVs introduces both opportunities and challenges for distribution grid operation.
-On the one hand, the batteries of EVs can be used to provide grid services, such as optimizing load profiles, if they are well coordinated.
+On the one hand, the batteries of EVs can be used to provide grid services, such as optimizing load profiles \cite{6313962}, if they are well coordinated.
 On the other hand, simulation-based studies \cite{5356176, muratori2018impact} have shown that uncoordinated EV charging may jeopardize a distribution grid's security by incurring large line losses and large voltage deviations \cite{5356176}, and by decreasing the lifespan of grid equipment, such as transformers.
-In today's distribution systems, there is very limited coordination of EV charging and discharging.
-For the future grid, we envision that EV chargers will have the capability to communicate with an aggregator, and that there exist contractual agreements between EV owners and the aggregator that allow the aggregator to control the charging rates of the EV chargers within a scheduling horizon, e.g., 24 hours, taking into account the requirements on availability and state of charge (SOC) specified by individual EV owners.
-The aggregator may seek to minimize the line loss of the distribution system, to fill the valley of a load profile, or to establish a tradeoff between costs of energy and battery degradation \cite{5356176, 6313962, ma2016efficient, garcia2014plug, 8967190}.
+In today's distribution systems, there is very limited coordination of EV charging and discharging. {{A number of EV charging implementations are being researched and around the world some pilots have been conducted \cite{everoze2018v2g}.
+The most simple management approach perhaps involves the utility using a Time-of-Use (TOU) tariff specifically designed for EVs.
+This could encourage customers to move their charging from peak to off-peak hours \cite{mckinsey2018}.
+In this case the control approach is fairly simple since smart meters which can continuously monitor electricity consumption have already been rolled out in many developed countries, and the monthly bill can be adjusted based on the TOU tariff.
+Next is unidirectional controlled charging or V1G, where the rate of EV charging is adjusted based on control signals from the system operator.
+The system operator would send the control signal either directly to the software in the EV (where enabled) or to an aggregator, and then would need aggregation-level telemetry from the aggregator in order to get visibility.
+The aggregator is responsible to the system operator for providing accurate response (within requirements) and also ensuring the privacy of individual EV owners.